Segouta/Pictured/README.md

 [Click here to view the demo video](https://youtu.be/1bChKT1dR0E)

+(Note: the black box showed in the video during the Google login procedure is just for email adress protection, it is not part of the app.)

 ## About
 SnapThat was created by Christian B in context of the end project of the Minor Programming at the Uva, january 2018.